giantswarm/docs/src/content/reference/gsctl/list-nodepools.md

 - `CPUS`:            Sum of CPU cores in nodes that are in state Ready
 - `RAM (GB)`:        Sum of memory in GB of all nodes that are in state Ready

+## Argument reference

+- `--output` or `-o`: Using this flag with the value `json`, the output can be printed in JSON format.
+This is convenient for use in automation.
+The default output format is `table`, which results in an output like shown above.

 ## Related

 - [`gsctl create nodepool`](/reference/gsctl/create-nodepool/) - Add a node pool to a cluster